-Based on 25 years of running residential courses for young people and meeting their parents at pre-course presentations, these are the most frequent areas that you want to know about:
+Based on 25 years of running residential courses for young people and meeting parents at pre-course presentations, these are the most frequent asked questions.

 WHAT IS THE ACCOMMODATION LIKE?

 Peat Rigg has some of the very best standards of accommodation and facilities anywhere in the country.
 Dormitories are warm and cosy.
-Most have en-suite facilities.
-Dorms accommodate 4 students and Schools' staff will ensure that your child is sharing with a friend.
+They all have en-suite facilities.
+Dorms mostly accommodate 4 students and Schools' staff will ensure that your child is sharing with a friend.
 The centre also has dining rooms, lounges and games rooms.

 IS IT SAFE?

 Peat Rigg has an excellent safety record.
 This is due to experienced and qualified staff, good quality regularly tested equipment and rigorous safety procedures.
 We are also externally inspected by a range of agencies and hold the appropriate approvals to provide adventurous activities.